-Section 30.5 In the event of the death of a current employee, an employee within the same work unit (reporting to the same exempt supervisor) may be granted up to four (4) hours of funeral leave to attend the service.
-Employees within the same department may be granted up to two (2) hours of funeral leave to attend the service.
+Section 30.5 In the event of the death of a current employee, an employee within the same work unit (reporting to the same exempt supervisor) department may be granted up to four (4) hours of funeral leave to attend the service or memorial.
+Employees within the same department and eEmployees in the same department of the spouse of the Eemployee may be granted up to two (2) hours of funeral leave to attend the service or memorial.
 Employees must have supervisory approval and customer service levels cannot be adversely impacted.